NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Harvest Compendium Equipment/C/creep-vine-armor.md

 identify: ""
 description: "This armor is woven from carefully prepared Creep Vines.
 Though it resembles supple leather armor, the living fibers retain a measure of their natural flexibility, subtly shifting to prevent entanglement and distribute strain.
 Creep Vine Armor functions as [[Leather Armor]].
 While wearing Creep Vine Armor, you gain a +1 item bonus to checks to [[Escape]] from a [[Grab|Grabbed]], [[Immobilized]], or [[Restrained]] condition caused by plants, vines, roots, or other natural vegetation."
 activate: ""
-craft: "Crafting Creep Vine Armor requires twenty [[creep-vine|Creep Vines]] in addition to the normal materials required to Craft a suit of Leather Armor."
+craft: "Crafting Creep Vine Armor requires at least twenty [[creep-vine|Creep Vines]] in addition to the normal materials required to Craft a suit of Leather Armor."
 destruction:

 #========================================================#